 Thu., July 23rd – The Community Swim/Sail awards are handed out to the participants at a presentation ceremony at the State Park.
 Kathy Schrader is busy tending the flowers at Mother of Sorrows.
 The Put-in-Bay Police Department releases a policy statement concerning guidelines and enforcement of the new state-wide mask wearing mandate announced by the governor to begin today.
 Brad Ohlemacher and Paul Jeris have a soft opening of their Swipe Right Pizza trailer, located in the parking lot next to Joe’s Bar.

 Fri., July 24th – Visitation to the island is well below normal for a July Friday, but comments are heard that it seems to be getting better.
-Members of the Ohio Investigative Unit in plain clothes are on the island and give out two citations to PIB businesses after receiving complaints of blatant violations of Ohio Department of Health orders in place to reduce the spread of the coronavirus.
+Plain clothed members of the Ohio Investigative Unit are on the island and give out two citations to PIB businesses after receiving complaints of blatant violations of Ohio Department of Health orders in place to reduce the spread of the coronavirus.

-Sun., July 26th – There’s an afternoon fourth birthday party at the home of Scott and Caroline Jackson for their daughter Liesl.
+Sun., July 26th – There’s an afternoon birthday party at the home of Scott and Caroline Jackson for their daughter Liesl, who turned 4.
 Many of the guests were people who worked or visited the Goat in St. Croix, Virgin Islands, this past winter.
 It’s Assistant Chief Mark Wilhelm’s 65th birthday, plus his 50th year anniversary of serving on the PIB Vol. Fire Dept. Island naturalists Renee Fultz and Jackie Taylor are out and about on the island looking for Monarch butterflies to tag, plus making a video for Facebook about pollinators.

-Tue., July 28th – According to the Sandusky Register, the PIBPD over the weekend saw smaller crowds than in years past, and in total, officers arrested five people, issued five misdemeanor citations and gave 23 verbal warnings for traffic violations.
+Tue., July 28th – According to the Sandusky Register, the PIBPD over the weekend saw smaller crowds than in years past.
+In total, officers arrested five people, issued five misdemeanor citations and gave 23 verbal warnings for traffic violations.
 Dane Urge is celebrating his 60th birthday!
 The 125-ft. yacht Eccentric is tied at the dock in front of the Put-in-Bay Winery.

 Wed., July 29th – There is a video open house so the public can weigh in on the new seawall project at Perry’s Monument.
 Monument Superintendent Barbara Rowles says $29 million has been appropriated for the seawall.
 Construction will start on the north seawall in spring 2021, with work on the south seawall slated for 2022 if all goes as planned.
 It’s island versifier Woody Widmar’s birthday!